 All custom synthesis of biomolecule and bioconjugation services are manufactured under strict quality control processes.
 Bio-Synthesis is committed to Total Quality Management (TQM) to assure customers' complete satisfaction.
 After immobilization of the biomolecules, a stringent wash and blocking of unreacted sites.
 Assay or determination of labeling efficiency can be determined for an additional fee.

-Bio-Synthesis can assist s customers introduce funtional group or modified their exisit biopolymers such as native protein, oligos peptides or commerically available synthetic compounds to be ready for conjugation with other biopolymer.
+Bio-Synthesis assists customers introducing functional group or modifying their existing biopolymers such as native protein, oligos peptides or commercially available synthetic compounds to be ready for conjugation with other biopolymers.

 User-supplied, non-commercial small or macromolecule should be sufficiently pure (≥95% pure).
 Please provide the QC data (typically HPLC, MS, ESI or NMR data etc.) and MSDS (if any) along with your compound.
 We can assist with the purification and acquisition of analytical data.
-These compounds must contain functional groups that can be targeted for crosslinking including carboxylate groups, primary amine groups, aldehyde/keto residues, hydroxyl, hydrazine, hydrazide, aminoxy, saccharide/glycan groups or thiol reactive functional group(s).
-Coupling also can be nonselective using a photoreactive phenyl azide cross inker.
+These compounds must contain functional groups that can be targeted for cross-linking including carboxylate groups, primary amine groups, aldehyde/keto residues, hydroxyl, hydrazine, hydrazide, aminoxy, saccharide/glycan groups or thiol reactive functional group(s).
+Coupling also can be nonselective using a photoreactive phenyl azide cross-linker.
 If necessary, we can also assist with the creation and activation of specific functionalities.
 Any sample supplied by the client requires a quality check by our analytical team to ensure sample quality prior conjugation.

 Commercially available small molecules can be supplied by customers or ordered through Bio-Synthesis.
 Common small molecules such as common fluorescent dyes, biotin-NHS and other hetero-bifunctional cross-linkers are available at Bio-Synthesis.
 For in stock compounds, Bio-Synthesis will charge customers only the amount needed for conjugation.
 If the small molecules are to be purchased separately, the cost of acquiring this material will be added to the invoice along with a $50 administration charge per order.

-We can custom synthesize small molecules either in house.
+We can custom synthesize small molecules in house.
 A quotation will be prepared for such syntheses.

 DNA, RNA and nucleic acid analogs such as BNA and other base analogs can be synthesized in-house at Bio-Synthesis, followed by subsequent conjugation through amino, thiol, aldehyde, azide, carobxyl or 5'-phosphate modification.
 Oligos supplied by the customer should be HPLC or gel purified (>90% pure).
 Please provide the QC data needed for purity assessment.
 Extra charges may apply for analyzing the starting materials at Bio-Synthesis.

-Peptide s or protein can synthesize or express in-house at Bio-Synthesis.
+Peptides and proteins can be synthesized or expressed in-house at Bio-Synthesis.
 We label or conjugate peptides through N-terminal, C-terminal or internal side chain of an amino acids.
-Peptides supplied by the customer should be HPLC purified (>90% pure) and should contain a single modification site.
+Peptides supplied by the customer should be HPLC purified (>90% pure) and should a single modification site.
 We can make any standard peptides with functional groups incorporated through peptide synthesis.
 Please provide the peptide sequence of the desired peptide on the order form.

 Commercial antibodies can be supplied by customers or ordered through Bio-Synthesis with an additional fee plus cost of antibody.
 Non-commercial biopolymers supplied by customers should be affinity purified.
 Please provide gel electrophoresis data along with your antibody.
-Bio-Synthesis also assist customer with antibody production, purification, modification, fragmentation prior to any cross linking reaction.
+Bio-Synthesis also assists customers with antibody production, purification, modification and fragmentation prior to any cross-linking reaction.

-We offer post-synthetic modification of ligands to be immobilized on various solid supports, which allow the immobilization process to occur selectively in the presence of common functional groups, including amines, thiols, carboxylic acids, and alcohols.
-Bio-Synthesis offer functional group modification and derivatization;
+We offer post-synthetic modification of ligands to be immobilized on various solid supports, allowing the immobilization process to occur selectively in the presence of common functional groups, including amines, thiols, carboxylic acids and alcohols.
+Bio-Synthesis offers functional group modification and derivatization:

 See more information on Biomolecule Modification